International Students Applying from Abroad

 Non-U.S. citizens or residents who would like to study at a U.S. institution and are submitting an MCC application from abroad must complete the following steps:

-1. Complete Midwestern Career College’s online Request for Information Form.
+1. Complete Midwestern Career College’s online Request for Information Form and pay the application fee.

-Once we receive your request for information, an admissions counselor will contact you to start the process.
-During your admissions interview, your counselor will discuss your academic goals and interests to help you select the program that best suits your needs.
-The counselor will review the admissions requirements and the necessary application documents to make sure you understand every step of the process.
+Once we receive your submission, an admissions counselor will contact you to guide you through the next steps.
+During your admissions interview, your counselor will help you select the program that aligns with your academic goals and review all requirements to ensure a smooth admissions process.

 Your passport should be valid for at least six months at the time of application.